-(A) The County Executive is hereby authorized to promulgate, after consultation with the Director of Finance, additional regulations for the internal administration of Procurement Services and such other matters as may be provided herein, including the method and manner of administratively processing procurements and the disposition of surplus

-(B) Regulations, which may be promulgated by the County Executive in accordance with subsection (A) of this section, shall be in effect from the date on which they are promulgated and may be amended, altered or repealed as the County Executive deem appropriate; provided, however, that copies of all such actions by the County Executive with regard to these regulations shall be immediately forwarded to the Board of County Supervisors, which may overrule the County Executive.
+- (A) The County Executive is hereby authorized to promulgate, after consultation with the Director of Finance, additional regulations for the internal administration of Procurement Services and such other matters as may be provided herein, including the method and manner of administratively processing procurements and the disposition of surplus property.
+Such regulations shall be consistent with these regulations, with applicable laws, and shall have the force and effect of law. - (B) Regulations, which may be promulgated by the County Executive in accordance with subsection (A) of this section, shall be in effect from the date on which they are promulgated and may be amended, altered, or repealed as the County Executive deem appropriate; provided, however, that copies of all such actions by the County Executive regarding these regulations shall be immediately forwarded to the Board of County Supervisors, which may overrule the County Executive.
 The Board additionally reserves to itself the authority to amend, alter or repeal any provision of the regulations so promulgated.